andreasmhallberg/readingnotes/Bohas, 1990. The Arabic Linguistic Tradition.md

 - *ʿilal* tradition, meta-explanations for grammatical rules.
 Lifts Arabic from other languages: Arabic becomes uniquely rational.
 12

 - 10-13th century conserves tradition.
 Common forms are *talxīṣ* och *šarḥ*.
 Authors writing comments on their own works (Hišām).
+14
-14 List of words from this period that have become classics and that are used today as textbooks in higher education..
+  - Works from this period have become classics and that are used today as textbooks in higher education.
 Ibn Yaʿīš, Ibn Hišām, as-Suyūṭiy.
 16

 - "One of the characteristics of the theory evolved by the Arabic tradition is its extreme coherence and systematicity."
 16